mikewesthad/phaser-3-tilemap-blog-posts/posts/post-2/README.md

 }
 ```

-The following example puts all of this together and allows you to paint tiles with by clicking/tapping and erase tiles clicking while holding shift. `worldToTileXY` & `tileToWorldXY` are used to create a simple graphic overlay to visualize which tile the mouse is currently over.
+The following example puts all of this together and allows you to paint tiles by clicking and erase tiles by clicking while holding shift. `worldToTileXY` & `tileToWorldXY` are used to create a simple graphic overlay to visualize which tile the mouse is currently over.

 Note: you'll want to click on the "Edit on CodeSandbox" button and check out the code in full screen where you can see all the files easily.